Mistakes were Made, Lessons were Learned

 - Test regularly and at scale: Regularly simulate a live environment for all consumption sizes

 - Fact-based feedback loops: Collect data to inform architecture choices

 - Evolve architectures: Take advantage of innovations that allow you to best meet business requirements

-- Practice, practice, practice: Make sure you’re prepared for any possible hiccups on launch day by practising for them beforehand.
+- Practice, practice, practice: Make sure you’re prepared for any possible hiccups on launch day by practicing for them beforehand.

 Mark Nunnikhoven [0:02]